GOP split over rules change to keep Speaker ‘mess’ behind closed doors

 But some House Republicans are voicing skepticism of — or outright opposition to — the proposed threshold increase.

-House Budget Committee Chairman Jodey Arrington (R-Texas) — who is undecided on the change — argued that it could slow down the process of nominating a Speaker because lawmakers would take more time coming to a consensus behind closed doors compared to bringing the candidate who gets support from at least half of the conference to the floor.
+House Budget Committee Chairman Jodey Arrington (R-Texas) — who is undecided on the change — argued that it could slow down the process of nominating a Speaker, because lawmakers would take more time coming to a consensus behind closed doors compared to bringing a candidate with support from at least half of the conference to the floor.

 Arrington noted that while hashing out differences privately would avoid “messiness” and “drama” on the House floor, the pressure of constituents watching the proceedings could speed up the entire process.